Peak Shaving: Using Battery Storage & Solar to Reduce Peak Load

 Peak Shaving: solar energy storage methods to reduce peak load

-Peak shaving strategy with solar and BESS
+Peak Shaving with Solar and BESS

 graph-peak-shaving-final